turukawa/whiqicharts/readme.md

 Those familiar with [Gapminder][1] will know of the power of moving bubble-charts.
 You may also have experienced the tedium of waiting for the bubbles to finish moving so you can see the result.
 The comet chart is a simple way of presenting the data in a static format.

+The chart below has GDP per capita and Inflation on the X and Y axes, and Unemployment as a % on the Z for the years 2013 to 2018 (taken from the IMF World Economic Outlook October 2013 update).

+![][2]

 Shadows
 -------